Jacques Heim (choreographer): DIAVOLO | Architecture in Motion

 In 1992, Jacques Heim founded DIAVOLO | Architecture in Motion, a dance company based in Los Angeles, California.
 It is a highly original contemporary dance ensemble that uses "architecture in motion" to explore the relationship between the human body and its environment.
 DIAVOLO blends modern dance, acrobatics, and gymnastics, and other forms of movement to create the stylistically varied and intensely physical choreography that has become the hallmark of this company.

 DIAVOLO is one of the most successful dance companies based in Los Angeles, being only 1 of 3 companies to endure and create for 25 years in Los Angeles.
 Heim describes the work of his company as "architecture in motion", because the company explores the relation and interaction between the human body and its architectural environment to understand how we are being affected not only socially, but physically and emotionally.
 Throughout the years, DIAVOLO has been noted as one of the forerunners in the dance community, as noted by the LA Times, "Jacques Heim's locally based Diavolo again proved that its brand of iconoclastic movement might very well be the dance bridge to the 21st century."

 The company has a second branch, the DIAVOLO Institute, which provides educational and outreach opportunities to people of all ages and abilities while touring and at home in Los Angeles, sharing the pioneering art form and the power of dance as a means of social impact.

-In 2016, The DIAVOLO Institute expanded their programs and created The Veterans Project.
-Conceived by DIAVOLO Executive Director Jennifer Cheng and led by DIAVOLO Artistic Director Jacques Heim, The Veterans Project is equal parts community, creativity and discovery and is one of the most ambitious and humbling undertakings in DIAVOLO's 25-year history.
-Inspired by Sebastian Junger's novel Tribe and the rich stories of the veterans in our own community, this program gives its veteran participants new victories in their post-service lives and begins to truly restore the core inner strengths of hope, optimism, self-belief and resiliency that had diminished during their difficult transition back into civilian life.
-The Veterans Project's Phase 1 first premiered in 2016 at the Hollywood American Legion Post 43.
-The program was met with such incredible support that Phase 2 was initiated and premiered on Veteran's Day in 2017 (November 11, 2017) at the Valley Performing Arts Center, newly renamed Younes and Soraya Nazarian Center for the Performing Arts.
+In 2016, The DIAVOLO Institute expanded their programs and created The Veterans Project, conceived by executive director Jennifer Cheng and led by artistic director Jacques Heim.
+Inspired by Sebastian Junger's book Tribe, the program works with military veterans on their transition to civilian life.
+Phase 1 premiered in 2016 at Hollywood American Legion Post 43, and Phase 2 premiered on Veterans Day, November 11, 2017, at the Valley Performing Arts Center, which was renamed the Younes and Soraya Nazarian Center for the Performing Arts.